TheRenegadeCoder/sample-programs-website/pull_request_template.md

-## BUG DESCRIPTION
-Clearly describe the problem

-## ROOT CAUSE
-Describe the cause and analysis of the problem

 ## SOLUTION DESCRIPTION
-Describe your code changes in details for reviewers, the solution you provided and how it fixes the issue.
+Describe your changes in details for reviewers, the solution you provided and how it fixes the issue.
 - Note: Reference the issue your pull request solves.
 Like;
 ```